jdembowski/Anet-A8-Marlin/README.md

 5. Added a PEI covered spring steel magnetic bed.
 6. Added a 12mm diameter 5V indcutive probe.
 That is wired into the Z endstop and works well.

-I'm using the stock Anet A8 Marlin configs with very few chanegs.
+I'm using the stock Anet A8 Marlin configs with very few changes.

 1. Removed SD card support.
 The SD card is inside the printed case and I print via the USB port.
 2. Enabled bed tramming in the LCD menu.
 This is one of my favorite Marlin built in options.